openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 The entire URL MUST NOT exceed 2048 ASCII characters.

-The following is a non-normative example HTTP 302 redirect request by the RP which triggers the User Agent to make an Authentication Request to the Self-Issued OP in a same-device flow (with line wraps within values for display purposes only):
+The following is a non-normative example HTTP 302 redirect request by the RP which triggers the User Agent to make an Authentication Request to the Self-Issued OP in a same-device protocol flow (with line wraps within values for display purposes only):

 ```
   HTTP/1.1 302 Found